xmh1011/AT-DGNN/README.md

 The music for introducing the emotional state of the participants in the MEEG dataset is provided by [Rui Zhang Prof.](https://www.art.sdu.edu.cn/info/1499/14819.htm), Shandong University, Department of Music.

 Some of the source code is originally from [LGGNet](https://github.com/yi-ding-cs/LGG).
 We appreciate the authors for their contribution.

+## Star ⭐️

+If you find our code and dataset useful, we will be appreciate if you can give our repository a star.